-For 2022, our Board, upon the recommendation of the Compensation Committee, established revenue, gross margin percentage and EBITDA as the corporate performance goals applicable to the annual incentive bonus.
-The Compensation Committee chose these metrics because it believes that these goals represent rigorous objectives for our named executive officers and align with stockholder interests.
+For 2023, our Board, upon the recommendation of the Compensation Committee, established total revenue and Adjusted EBITDA as the corporate performance goals applicable to the annual incentive bonus.
+The Compensation Committee chose these metrics because it believes that these goals represent rigorous objectives for our named executive officers, align with stockholder interests, and are the most impactful financial measures driving long-term stockholder value.
 Additionally, a weighting between corporate performance and individual performance is also applied for each named executive officer to reflect the level of impact such individual would be able to make on the overall corporate performance.
-The program does not default to formulaic results when performance for a particular goal is above or below target, but instead permits the exercise of both negative and positive discretion based on the Compensation Committee's view of overall corporate and individual performance within the context of challenges and opportunities confronted during the year.
-Corporate goals and the relative weighting for each corporate goal and corporate versus individual performance was as follows for 2022.
+The program permits the exercise of both negative and positive discretion based on the Compensation Committee's view of overall corporate and individual performance within the context of challenges and opportunities confronted during the year.